ajp4707/TTBot/readme.txt

 5. ToonTown must be put in Windowed Mode.
 Screen should be maximized.

 This bot works by controlling mouse and keyboard input, not TTR itself.
-You probably won't be able to work done while running.
+You probably won't be able to multitask while bot is running.

 Pixel coordinates are given as per pyautogui format: (left, top, length, height)